 Accuracy, Robustness and Cybersecurity

-What cybersecurity measures are required by the AIA and MDR/IVDR and how do these manage cybersecurity risks for medical device AI systems?
+What cybersecurity measures are required by the AIA and MDR/IVDR?

-The MDR and IVDR emphasize the need for cybersecurity measures to prevent cyberattacks, exploits, manipulation and ensure operational resilience.
-Article 15 AIA requires for high-risk AI systems technical solutions to address AI specific vulnerabilities.
-Article 15 is part of the essential requirements for high-risk AI systems, and thus compliance of MDAI with cybersecurity requirements is an obligation of the provider in accordance with Article 16 (a), it should be part of the quality management system in accordance with Article 17 and be subject to conformity assessment in accordance with Article 43.
-As further explained in recitals 76 and 77 of the AIA, providers of high-risk AI systems should ensure a level of cybersecurity appropriate to the risks and take suitable measures to secure AI specific assets such as training data sets or trained model as well as appropriate the underlying ICT infrastructure.

-Manufacturers are required to implement robust cybersecurity measures to protect AI medical devices from, unauthorised access, cybersecurity threats, cyberattacks, exploits, manipulation and ensure operational resilience.
-This includes measures to secure data transmission and storage, prevent unauthorised access to device functionality, data and model poisoning, and detect and respond to cybersecurity incidents.
-Manufacturers must also conduct risk assessments to identify potential cybersecurity vulnerabilities and implement appropriate mitigation measures (MDR, Annex I, Section 17; AI Act, Article 15, Annex IV, Section 2.h).

-There are several cybersecurity requirements listed in Annex I of the MDR and IVDR, dealing with both pre-market and post-market aspects.
-The AIA reinforces this by requiring high-risk AI systems to be resilient against attempts by unauthorised third parties to alter their use, outputs or performance by exploiting system vulnerabilities.
-The technical solutions aiming to ensure the cybersecurity of high-risk AI systems shall be appropriate to the relevant circumstances and the risks.
+The MDR ,IVDR and AIA emphasize the need for robust cybersecurity measures in both the pre-market and post-market stages of MDAI.
 The MDR and IVDR underline that any risks associated with the operation of the device must be acceptable so as to enable a high level of protection of health and safety, taking into account the generally acknowledged state of the art.
 This can only be achieved through the establishment of an adequate balance between benefit and risk during all possible operation modes of a device.
 To this end, there is a need to consider the relationship between "safety” and “security" related risk.
-The AIA, MDR and IVDR require manufacturers to establish procedures to consider safety and security risk aspects from an early stage of design and throughout the entire life cycle, taking into account the operational environment of use and ICT infrastructure.
+All three regulations require manufacturers to establish procedures to consider safety and security risk aspects from an early stage of design and throughout the entire life cycle, taking into account the operational environment of use and ICT infrastructure.
 (Based on MDCG 2019-16 rev. 1 and Recital 76 AIA).

+The cybersecurity measures implemented by manufacturers must aim to prevent unauthorised access, cyberattacks, exploits, manipulation and ensure operational resilience.
+Article 15 AIA requires for high-risk AI systems technical solutions to address AI specific vulnerabilities.
+Article 15 is part of the essential requirements for high-risk AI systems, and thus compliance of MDAI with cybersecurity requirements is an obligation of the manufacturer in accordance with Article 9, it should be part of the risk management system, in accordance with Article 16 (a), it should be part of the quality management system in accordance with Article 17 and be subject to conformity assessment in accordance with Article 43.
+As further explained in recitals 76 and 77 of the AIA, manufacturers of high-risk AI systems should ensure a level of cybersecurity appropriate to the risks and take suitable measures to secure AI specific assets such as training data sets or trained model as well as appropriate the underlying ICT infrastructure.

+Manufacturers of MDAI should implement measures to secure data transmission and storage, prevent unauthorised access, data and model poisoning, and detect and respond to cybersecurity incidents.
+Manufacturers must also conduct risk assessments to identify potential cybersecurity vulnerabilities and implement appropriate mitigation measures (MDR, Annex I, Section 17; AIA, Article 15, Annex IV, Section 2.h).
+The technical solutions aiming to ensure the cybersecurity of MDAIs shall be appropriate to the relevant circumstances and the risks.

-Of particular relevance are those requirements regarding privacy and confidentiality of data associated with the use of medical devices and IVDs that may be outside the scope of the MDR and IVDR but are subject to other legislations, such as NIS-2 Directive[1] and GDPR[2].
+In addition, requirements regarding privacy and confidentiality of data associated with the use of MDAIs that may be outside the scope of the MDR and IVDR but are subject to other legislations, such as NIS-2 Directive[1] and GDPR[2].

-Moreover, medical devices and in vitro diagnostic medical devices are out the scope of Regulation (EU) 2024/2847 of the European Parliament and of the Council of 23 October 2024 on horizontal cybersecurity requirements for products with digital elements and amending Regulations (EU) No 168/2013 and (EU) 2019/1020 and Directive (EU) 2020/1828 (Cyber Resilience Act).
+Note: medical devices and in vitro diagnostic medical devices are out the scope of Regulation (EU) 2024/2847 of the European Parliament and of the Council of 23 October 2024 on horizontal cybersecurity requirements for products with digital elements and amending Regulations (EU) No 168/2013 and (EU) 2019/1020 and Directive (EU) 2020/1828 (Cyber Resilience Act).